C0Assassin/RB4-to-RB2/README.md

 *  Matchbox Twenty - 3AM
 *  Matchbox Twenty - Unwell
 *  Megadeth - Trust
+*  Meghan Trainor - All About That Bass
 *  Michelle Branch - All You Wanted
 *  Natalie Imbruglia - Torn
 *  Natasha Bedingfield - Unwritten